 What makes me tick?

-Outside of my job (software engineering) I enjoy taekwon-do (ITF style, I am currently a 1st Gup Black Stripe, hoping to grade up to my 1st Dan Black belt later in 2023)
+Outside of my job (software engineering) I enjoy taekwon-do (ITF style) — I am currently a 1st Gup Black Stripe.
+I was hoping to grade up to 1st Degree Black belt in 2023 but due to other commitments this just didn’t happen… but it WILL happen in 2024!

-I’ve also started to get into running, after many false starts over the years.
-I completed a local Couch to 5K programme earlier in 2023, and have been smashing out park runs since then.
-My fastest parkrun time is 29:36, which is a lot faster than I thought I could ever be.
-I’ve entered my first 10K race for December 2023, so I should get off my bum and start training for that.
+I also enjoy (well, sort of) running, after many false starts over the years.
+I completed a local Couch to 5K programme in 2023, and have been smashing out park runs since then.
+My fastest parkrun time is 29:24 (at Telford parkrun, fact fans!) which is a lot faster than I thought I could ever be.

-In June, I also looked to fulfil a life-long ambition (well, since I was a teenager I guess) by starting to take flying lessons.
-I’m only one lesson in so far, mainly due to various trips abroad taking up time, but I’ve already got the bug.
+In 2023, I also looked to fulfil a life-long ambition (well, since I was a teenager I guess) by starting to take flying lessons.
+I’m only two lessons in so far, mainly due to various trips abroad taking up time, but I’ve already got the bug.
 I’m being instructed by the fabulous peeps over at Shropshire Aero Club, at Sleap Airfield.

 Recovering petrolhead